Ebojen/delta-not-pi/delta_no_pi.md

 $\pi$ is defined as the ratio of the circumference of a circle to its diameter.

 What about $\delta$?
-In a similar vein, we can describe $\delta$ as the ratio of the area of a circle to its circumscribing square.
+Based on what we've discussed thus far, $\delta$ is the ratio of the area of a circle to the area of its circumscribing square.

-While neither of these areas truly please me (how are we getting these true measurements of the circumference/area of circles?), I will argue that the second definition actually makes the math make more sense.
+Neither of these definitions truly please me because getting true values for the area or circumference of a circle seems quite difficult.
+In fact, one could argue that the definition of $\pi$ is more practical since length is easier to measure than area.
+But we will see that there is a certain inherent relationship between a circle and its circumscribing square that gives delta an almost equivalent definition to $\pi$ and that that definition is infact more meaningful.

 When we look at the traditional formula for the area of a circle, $A=\pi\cdot r^2$, we are left with the magic constant $\pi$ as something that we just have to memorize.
-On the other hand, the formula $A=\delta\cdot width^2$ actually makes sense because delta is the fraction of the area of the circle inside the square with sides equal to the diameter of the circle.
-You could argue this a tautology so let's investigate further.
+On the other hand, the formula $A=\delta\cdot width^2$ actually makes sense because delta is the fraction of the area that the circle occupies inside the square with sides equal to the diameter of the circle.
+You could argue this is a tautology so let's investigate further.
 What about perimeter/circumference?

 The circumference of a circle is traditionally given by